NARARIA03/Exofinder_FE/README.md

 ---

-## Theme: Navigator for the Habitable Worlds Observatory (HWO): Mapping the Characterizable Exoplanets in our Galaxy
+## Theme: Navigator for the Habitable Worlds Observatory (HWO)_ Mapping the Characterizable Exoplanets in our Galaxy

 ---